 By entering into a tolling agreement, parties have no dispute about the appropriate “end date” of specific claims and rights.
 Nor do they risk an unfavorable ruling by the court.
 Instead, the parties can focus on a potential suit’s merits (or lack thereof) and work towards a possible resolution.

-Tolling agreements do not waive valid arguments for a previously expired statute of limitations or repose, only for those during the tolling period.
+Tolling agreements don’t waive valid arguments for a previously expired statute of limitations or repose, only for those during the tolling period.

 A tolling agreement details several facts surrounding the date the suit may be filed.
 In addition to establishing an agreement to suspend the statute of limitations and the statute of repose, a tolling agreement includes an “end date.”
 The parties agree to waive the statute of limitations and the statute of repose in agreement and that no suit will be filed after a specific date or condition is met.

-This waiver allows the parties to investigate and evaluate the strength and weaknesses of the opposing party’s case, and their own, allowing for more meaningful negotiations.
+This waiver allows the parties to investigate and evaluate the strengths and weaknesses of the opposing party’s case and their own, allowing for more meaningful negotiations.

 Plaintiffs benefit from tolling agreements because they can extend their time to investigate and gather evidence to support their claims.
 Without a tolling agreement and sufficient facts to support an actionable claim before the statute of limitation expires, a plaintiff may forever lose their chance to file a suit.